 KISA Phone Plans

-Beyond these plans, you can also add on the optional GPS functionality.
-This is available at $15 a month.
-By going through KISA with this, you’ll get all the data it uses included in the price.
-Otherwise, you can go the BYO route and purchase a third-party phone plan, but you’ll still be slugged the $15 fee AND you’ll have to supply your own data.
+Beyond these plans, you can also add on the optional GPS functionality, which costs an additional $15 a month.
+By going through KISA with this, you’ll get all the data it uses included in the price, although you can go the BYO route and purchase a third-party phone plan, but you’ll still be slugged the $15 fee AND you’ll have to supply your own data.
 However, considering GPS likely does not use much data and the phone does not have any apps or internet browsing that does use data, then there is merit in sticking with KISA for its GPS plans.
-Nevertheless it may be better value choosing a third-party phone plan that includes some call allowances and data.
+Nevertheless, it may be better value choosing a third-party phone plan that includes some call allowances and data.

 What SIM-only phone plans are suited to the KISA phone?

 You may find it to be better value to do the leg work on a phone plan for the KISA phone yourself.
 In general, keep an eye out for phone plans with long expiries for fuss-free recharging.
 Prepaid options tend to be ideal as you can’t be charged for any excess use, which can be handy for those prone to accidentally calling or pocket-dialling.
 Seeing as you don’t need texts or much data with a KISA phone, you can get away with using some very cheap phone plans.

 ALDI Mobile has a good cross-section of prepaid mobile phone plans that are easy to recharge and easy for a relative to administer to their loved ones.
 With ALDI, you can set-up to recharge automatically or manually, and buy SIMs in-store.